Updated: 12/23/25

 “We have come to embrace the forced consumption of ultra-processed mascots,” Weinreb concludes.
 “We don’t do things the way other countries do, and sometimes that means we have to suffer through our own idiocy in order to get to a better place.”

-For SoCal visitors, just hope the LA Bowl is never confused with the Hollywood Bowl.
-It even says on the LA Bowl’s Wikipedia page: “Not to be confused with the Hollywood Bowl.”
+In the end, those who ran the Hollywood Bowl iconic concert venue were hopeful no one confused it with this LA Bowl thing.
+The LA Bowl’s Wikipedia page tried to help when it included: “Not to be confused with the Hollywood Bowl.”
 The Los Angeles Philharmonic Association and Los Feliz Neighborhood Watch captains thanks you and ask you to not park on a neighbor’s lawn.

 This just seems as odd as the LA Bowl Hosted by Gronk.

-Why isn’t Gronk back in Tuscon hosting that toxic mess, which would allow Snoop Dogg to come back to rule on his SoCal home turf with a smoke-filled entrance?
+Why wasn’t Gronk back in Tuscon hosting that toxic mess, which would have allowed Snoop Dogg to come back to rule on his SoCal home turf with a smoke-filled entrance?

 Who else wore No. 87 in SoCal sports history?